Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 And now you have two problems, whereas before you only had one.

-So if it becomes too expensive to use this new op-return size, people will simply go back to the prior hacks, and now you have two problems rather than one.
+So if it becomes too expensive to use this new op return size, people will simply go back to the prior hacks.

 So I can't believe that they haven't found a way to deal with that.

-Um I understand it's a challenge, right?
+I understand it's a challenge, right?

-Because it's an open blockchain, which you can put just about anything you want into, but um the problem of pruning pruning the men pool and so on, if that's not solved going forward, then your mempool is simply going to continue to bloat with unresolvable transactions because the transactions are only faked to create a daisy chain of data.
+But the problem of pruning the mempool and so on, if that's not solved going forward, then your mempool is simply going to continue to bloat with unresolvable transactions because the transactions are only faked to create a daisy chain of data.

 I think I have that right.

-So tell me if I haven't.
+Tell me if I haven't.

 And let me get your thoughts on it.

-I hope this find this valuable.
+I hope this finds this valuable.

 I've had a lot of requests to deal with this, and I hope I've done it some justice, and I hope I haven't gotten things particularly wrong.